-According to Sections 25-11-2 and 25-11-212 of the City of Austin Land Development Code, a person must obtain a Certificate of Appropriateness to change, restore, remove, or demolish an exterior architectural or site feature of a structure that is contributing to the historic district.
+According to the City of Austin Land Development Code, a person must obtain a Certificate of Appropriateness to change, restore, remove, or demolish an exterior architectural or site feature of a structure that is contributing to the historic district.
+A Certificate of Appropriateness is not necessary for work proposed to non-contributing buildingsgs within the District, and these Design Standards do not apply to non-contributing buildings.
+However, the owners of non-contributing buildings (especially of historic age) may want to consider these standards as guidelines for considering design options that reflect the architectural character of the neighborhood.